 - If I were you, I would be frustrated as you.

-Some notes of empathizing are in the email.
+Some notes of empathizing are in the apologizing email to clients.
 It has sincere words and compensation.

 Say, “I’m sorry!”

 Don’t try to justify yourself.
-It’ll mean that you feel no guilt and want to prove innocence.
-Your customers won’t appreciate it.
+It’ll mean that you feel no guilt and want to prove innocence using email to apologise to a customer.
+Your clients won’t appreciate it.
 They think that you aren’t sincere with them.

-Sincerest apologies are the best way to show care about clients and to increase the trust level to the brand.
+Sincerest apologies in emails are the best way to show care about clients and to increase the trust level to the brand.

 The Links of London Team asks for forgiveness and explains the reason why it happens.